Social skills are so ingrained in our daily lives and interactions with others that we rarely, if ever, stop to think about them.

 For children with an autism spectrum disorder, it can be more difficult to read social cues and know how to integrate properly in a social setting.
 A social skills program provides individualized plans aimed at improving behaviors and providing positive outcomes that can be defined.

 Social skills are those behaviors that every person uses each day throughout their interactions with other people.
-These involve showing an interest in other people, including those things that are important to them, sharing information about themselves, and making “small talk.”
-Because children who have differing degrees of autism often don’t understand when it’s expected for them to engage, a social skills work program in Westchester, NY and Fairfield County, CT, can help them learn these cues and signals.
+These skills involve showing an interest in other people, including those topics that are important to them, sharing information about themselves, and making “small talk.”
+Because children who have differing degrees of autism spectrum disorder may not understand when it’s expected for them to engage, a social skills program at Ascend Autism in Westchester, NY and Fairfield County, CT, can help them learn these essential cues and signals.

-The ability to connect with other people as outlined above is just one element of a social skills work program.
-There are countless others that are both subtle and more obvious.
-For example, being able to tell another person how they spent their summer vacation involves much more than regurgitating the facts as the child remembers them.
+The ability to connect with other people is just one element of a social skills program.
+There are countless other elements of social skills that are both subtle and more obvious.
+For example, telling another person how a summer vacation was spent involves much more than regurgitating the facts as the child remembers them.

-The Give and Take of a Social Skills Work Program
+The Give and Take of a Social Skills Program

-Social skills are a complex topic that requires human beings to be a good listener as well as being able to engage others in conversation.
-A social skills work program provides a safe, supportive, and nurturing place for children on the autism spectrum to engage in the back and forth that is at the heart of all communications between humans.
+Social skills are a complex topic that requires human beings to be good listeners as well as being able to engage with others in conversation.
+A social skills program provides a safe, supportive, and nurturing place for children on the autism spectrum to engage in the back and forth that is at the heart of all communications between humans.